ncsa/Delta_doc/docs/source/user_guide/software.rst

 The Detla Open OnDemand portal provides an easier way to start a Jupyter notebook.
 Please see :ref:`openon` to access the portal.

 The Jupyter notebook executables are in your **$PATH** after loading the anaconda3 module.
+If you run into problems from a previously saved Jupyter session (example, you see paths where you do not have write permission), you may remove this file to get a fresh start: $HOME/.jupyter/lab/workspaces/default-* .

 **Do not run Jupyter on the shared login nodes.**
 Instead, follow these steps to attach a Jupyter notebook running on a compute node to your local web browser: